-NARROWSBURG – Magisterial District 22-3-04 Judge Ronald J. Edwards officiated at the swearing-in ceremony for the Upper Delaware Council’s (UDC) 2015 officers held during the Feb.
-5 monthly meeting of the bi-state, non-profit organization.
+NARROWSBURG – Town of Hancock Supervisor Samuel N. Rowe, Jr. officiated at the swearing-in ceremony for the Upper Delaware Council’s (UDC) 2016 officers held during the Feb.
+4 monthly meeting of the bi-state, non-profit organization.

 Council members are the eight New York towns and five of the Pennsylvania townships that border on the Upper Delaware River, as well as the State of New York and the Commonwealth of Pennsylvania.
 Buckingham and Manchester Townships remain eligible to join.
 The Delaware River Basin Commission has opted for non-voting membership.
 The National Park Service is a non-voting partner.

-Town of Hancock – Fred Peckham, representative; Samuel N. Rowe, Jr, alternate;
+Town of Hancock – Fred Peckham, representative; Kathy Judd, alternate (new);

 Town of Fremont – James A. Greier, representative; George Conklin, alternate;